Family Houses

 August 1999

-Between 1878 and the time that Hubert resigned his army commission in 1891 it seems that the house was either let or left empty.
-However, Hubert most probably did live there whilst acting as agent managing the Castletownshend estate for his Aunt, Geraldine Townshend [252] from 1891 to 1897, as mentioned above.
+Between 1878 and the time that Hubert resigned his army commission in 1891 it seems the house was either let or left empty.
+However, Hubert most probably did live there whilst acting as agent managing the Castletownshend estate for his Aunt Geraldine Mundy (nee Townshend) [252] from 1891 to 1897, as mentioned above.

 After the sale of the Castletownshend estate in 1897, Hubert became sub agent for Lord Wicklow at Shelton Abbey, Arklow, and it appears that he remained there until he rejoined the army in 1900.
-He resigned his commission in 1903 but nothing is known about him or where he lived until 1907 when Guy's Almanac and Directory shows that, appointed a Justice of the Peace in 1896, Hubert was living at Shepperton.
+He resigned his commission in 1903 but nothing is known about him or where he lived until 1907 when Guy's Almanac and Directory shows that he was appointed a Justice of the Peace in 1896 and was living at Shepperton.
 Four years later though, the 1911 Irish Census records that Mary Warren, aged 65, was living there, with her son Harold aged 37, various visitors and domestic staff and the house consisted of twenty rooms and had four stables.
 The Census records that Hubert was a boarder in the hotel in Glandore owned by Miss Bridget Keenan.

 By the time that his brother Maurice moved into Shepperton in 1913 Hubert was again resident there but moved shortly afterwards and went to live at Kilfinnan Castle, Glandore - the home of his mother's family.
 As recorded above Shepperton was lost to the family in 1922.